This document outlines standards, structure, tone, and best practices for Fuchsia documentation.

 - Cross-link documentation: Add links to documents on subjects that help readers better understand the content of your document.
 For example, the conceptual document for the Fuchsia emulator links to relevant guides and getting started documents about the Fuchsia emulator.

 - Use consistent terminology: If you're writing about a specific concept in Fuchsia, verify that you are using consistent terminology.
-Use the glossary to verify terminology.
+Use the glossary to verify terms.

 Documentation file formats and file names